mohsen-ameli/echo360-downloader/README.md

 You only have to do this once.
 For subsequent changes you just run `npm run build` and open your extension (no need to reload anything).

-For uploading a new version run `npm run build-zip` then upload the generated zip inside release folder.
+For uploading a new version run `npm run package` then upload the generated zip inside release folder.

 # Notes